berceanu/hpc-europa3-application/index.md

 order of centimeters (instead of kilometers) and achieve similar energies, with the current state of the art of a few GeV.
 This acceleration process goes by the name of laser wakefield acceleration (LWFA), due to the wake that the laser leaves behind it in the plasma.
-A breakthrough occured in 2004, when Pukhov and coworkers [Plasma physics and controlled fusion, 46 (2004)], using numerical simulations, discovered a new regime of LWFA: the so-called “bubble” regime, allowing for the first time the production of mono-energetic electron bunches
+A breakthrough occurred in 2004, when Pukhov and coworkers [Plasma physics and controlled fusion, 46 (2004)], using numerical simulations, discovered a new regime of LWFA: the so-called “bubble” regime, allowing for the first time the production of mono-energetic electron bunches